 - Tick or untick Always show captions.

-- Tick Show automatic captions by speech recognition (when available) to enable automatic captions for videos that don't already have captions provided.
+- Tick or untick Include auto-generated captions (when available).
+This option turns on or off automatic captions for videos that don't have captions added.

 - Font, colour, opacity and size.